lc-acm/graphics-book-like-material/2-FPT-Functions.md

 ## 2.3 Colors

 Making colors is really simple in FPT.
-It uses the RGB standard of colors from 0 to 1 so (0, 0, 0) would be black and (1, 1, 1) would be white.
+It uses the RGB standard of colors from 0 to 1 *not the standard from 0 to 255* so (0, 0, 0) would be black and (1, 1, 1) would be white.
 If you want to use other colors you'll need to use a combination of numbers from 0 to 1 for the red, green, and blue values.
 Here are a few combinations that create some nice colors:

 Purple: `G_rgb(0.7, 0.7, 1);`
 Pink:   `G_rgb(0.9, 0.4, 0.8);`